tim-schilling/deps/final/0010-new-governance.rst

 * To create/update technical teams

-The Technical Board SHALL consist initially of five members.
+The Technical Board consists of five members.
 To be qualified for election to the Technical Board, see `DEP 12`_.